Mitchell Peak (attempt)

 It started off well enough.
 The hike led us up an old road that took us past the ghost town of Providence – all we saw was a crumbling stone building and some rusted tin cans – and then up the east ridge of Mitchell.
 But as we ascended a rocky slope, the grade increased and routefinding became hard.
 Craning our necks to scan the steep, dark cliffs above, we wondered how we would get through them.
 But after squeezing through a notch and zigzagging up through the rocks, we made the crest, although it was time-consuming.

 Shin, however, didn't get far.
 He soon turned around and caught up to me just as I reached Dinah.
 He had given up because of steep rock slabs that “looked scary.”
-Nor did an alternate route along a knife edge ridge hold appeal for him.
+Nor did an alternate route along a knife-edge ridge hold any appeal for him.
 The three of us made our way back to the car.

 Shin wants to return to try again, but Dinah and I not so much.
-In the days to follow, we kept pulling cactus needles out of our hands and legs, souvenirs from Mitchell Peak.
+Mitchell Peak has got to be the ugliest desert peak ascent we've done.
+And in the days to follow, we kept pulling cactus needles out of our hands and legs, souvenirs from Mitchell Peak.

 Shin and Dinah on the road.
 We are heading to the ridge above Dinah.